 If you are looking for strategies and tips on how to play the game of online poker, keep coming back to GamblingMetropolis as we will provide you with handy tips and advice.

-Ante: The initial bet that all players sitting at the poker table must place before cards are dealt out.
+Ante: The initial bet that all players sitting at the poker table must place before cards are dealt out when playing poker online or offline.

 All-in: A bet that includes all the player’s chips into the pot.